camper0008/docker/registry-watchtower/README.md

 Short guide in use follows.

 **NOTICE: Watchtower works by pulling and restarting whenever the SHA256 digest of an image changes, it does not change between tags.
-Thus we use the :latest tag to update**
+Thus we use the :latest tag to update.**

 ## Running watchtower + registry

-**NOTICE: These do not have to be run on the same machine, however, i only have one seperate machine available to me, so for me they are**
+**NOTICE: These do not have to be run on the same machine, however, I only have one seperate machine available to me, so for me they are.**

 ### Watchtower